-The MAX1458 is designed to support an automated production pressure-temperature test system with integrated calibration and temperature compensation.
-Figure 11 shows the implementation concept for a lowcost test system capable of testing up to 12 transducer modules connected in parallel.
-Three-state outputs on the MAX1458 allow for parallel connection of transducers.
-The test system shown in Figure 11 includes a dedicated test bus consisting of five wires:
+The MAX1478 is designed to support an automated production pressure-temperature test system with integrated calibration and temperature compensation.
+Figure 11 shows the implementation concept for a low-cost test system capable of testing up to 12 transducer modules connected in parallel.
+The test system shown in Figure 11 includes a dedicated test bus consisting of four wires:

-- Two power-supply lines - One analog output voltage line from the transducers to a system digital voltmeter - Two serial-interface lines: DIO (input/output) and SCLK (clock)
+- Two power-supply lines

+- Two serial-interface lines: DIO (input/output) and SCLK (clock)

+- An individual VouT line